DeviprasadShetty9833/My_Website/README.md

 Changes:
-- In the hero section, Remove the rotating web, Put an animated computer guy using ASCII.
+- In the hero section, Remove the rotating web, Print '.' in the hero section such that fades downward.
+Put an animated computer guy using ASCII.